stuchly/vaevictis/README.md

 The scvis algorithm as described in the paper [Interpretable dimensionality reduction of single cell transcriptome data with deep generative models](https://www.nature.com/articles/s41467-018-04368-5)

+## Preprocess
+It is recommended to standardize the data prior to analysis (e.g. divide the channels by 0.99 percentil) to avoid numerical problems.
+This step is not done internally to avoid issues with application already trained model on new data.

 ## Installation

 Vaevictis runs on top of TensorFlow.